SasquatchXYZ/Psychic-Game/README.md

 # Psychic-Game
 ##### Homework Assignment 3: Basic - JavaScript

 This is the Basic Version of Homework #3 (the Challenging Version can be found on my [Portfolio](https://sasquatchxyz.github.io/Basic-Portfolio/)).
 This game is simply a guessing game where you attempt to guess the letter that the computer has chosen.
+You are given 9 guesses before losing and the overall score of wins and losses is displayed.

 ## Getting Started